• Skip to primary navigation

 Requirements To Sponsor A Spouse or Partner

-In order to sponsor your spouse or partner, you must be a Canadian Citizen or Permanent Resident and meet the following general criteria:
+In order to sponsor your spouse or partner, you must be a Canadian Citizen or Canadian Permanent Resident and meet the following general criteria:

 • you are at least 18 years of age